dnestfranco/Reference_Code/Database_Design/creating-syntax.md

 #### Deleting / Dropping

-When dealing with simple data, you can always delete a table and start from scratch.
-For exaple, if we wanted to delete the pokemon table we can run:
+Sometimes we want to make changes to our tables or start again from scratch.
+For example, if we wanted to delete the pokemon table we can run:

 ```
 DROP TABLE `pokemon`;